B3 - Enhance User Experience

 Make sure to test and debug this exercise on Teams locally, as some of the Teams AI library capabilities you've implemented in your app so far won't smoothly work in the Teams App Test Tool.

 Before testing the Feedback Loop, type "Hi" or ask a question similar to "Suggest me .NET developers who can speak Spanish."
-You'll notice that the response from your custom engine copilot includes thumbs up and down buttons at the bottom left corner.
+You'll notice that the response from your custom engine agent includes thumbs up and down buttons at the bottom left corner.

 Now, let's test the feedback loop.
 Click on either the thumbs up or down button.
 A feedback card will immediately pop up.
 Provide your feedback in the text field on the card and click Submit.